microsoft/aed-content-nasa-su20/PythonBasicsModule/1-Introduction.md

 # Introduction

-In this module, you will learn about some basic concepts of the Python Programming Language and use NASA context to apply them
+In this module, you will learn about some basic concepts of the Python Programming Language and use a NASA context to apply these concepts.
+Actual engineers working at NASA use these ideas when working on projects.

 ## Learning objectives